microsoft/Web-Dev-For-Beginners/3-terrarium/2-intro-to-css/README.md

 ### Task

-Set the body's font to a given font using the `font-family` elment, and check to see a nested element's font:
+Set the body's font to a given font using the `font-family` element, and check to see a nested element's font:

 ```CSS
 body {